confetti-framework/docs/validation.md

 ### Using Rule Objects

 Lanvard provides a variety of helpful validation rules; however, you may wish to specify some of your own.
 The rule only needs to meet the `inter.Rule` interface with the `Verify` method.
-If the value does not meet the rule, you must return an error:
+If the value does not meet the rule, you need to return an error:

     package custom_rule